bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 npm start
 ```
 ## Requirements

- - There are teams
+### Teams
  - Team sizes do not matter
+ - Teams can join a game with the provided password
  - Teams can only join at the beginning of a game
  - Atleast two teams signup but there can be more participating teams
  - A game consists of multiple rounds and each round has 12 questions
  - Questions can be selected from 3 categories

- - There is a quiz master
+ - The team app can be used on smartphones

+### Kwizmeestert
- - quiz master verify's team submissions
+ - Quiz master verify's team submissions
- - can start a game
+ - The quiz master can start a game
  - The quiz master can select the 3 category's for the question of that round
  - The quiz master verify's wether answers submitted by the participatting teams are valid or not
  - The quiz master can skip a question
  - The quiz master can end a game
  - The quiz master can select the next question

- - There is a scoreboard
+ - The quiz master app can be used on tablets

+ ### Scoreboard
  - The scoreboard displays the points of the teams
  - The scoreboard displays the time left to answer a question
  - The scoreboard indicates what state the game is in examples: quizz setup, answer submission, answer validation, post game screen
- - displays the round
+ - Displays the round
- - displays the question
+ - Displays the question
- - displays team names and the scores of these teams
+ - Displays team names and the scores of these teams
- - displays the amount of correct answers this round
+ - Displays the amount of correct answers this round
- - displays category of the question
+ - Displays category of the question
- - live updates on verification input of the quiz master
+ - Live updates on verification input of the quiz master
- - The scoreboard only shows the top three teams and emphasizes the winning team
+ - The scoreboard emphasizes the winning team after a game/round has ended

- - The team client is scaled to be used on smartphones
- - The quiz master client is scaled to be used on tablets
- - The scoreboard client is scaled to be used on beamers
+ - The scoreboard app can be used on a regular screen

- - The server supports multiple games running simutaniusly
+ - The server supports multiple games running simultaniously

  - Every question is only asked once
  - Team names are unique and required
- - Teams can edit their answer after submitting it
+ - Teams can edit their answer after submitting it, as long as the question has not been closed by the quiz master
  - Empty answers by teams are ignored

 ### Optional Requirements
  - Questions are time limited
- - Multiple clients of the same team can connect
  - The App keeps a history of played games
+ - The database stores the game data so games can be played over multiple days

 ## Mockups - Bart-Jan
 The game has several states it can cycle through, based on what the game master is doing the scoreboard and the team app will display status messages or navigate to new pages.